Dallas–Fort Worth metroplex: Economy

 Banking and finance play a key role in the area's economy.
-DFW recently surpassed Chicago to become the second-largest financial services hub in the nation, eclipsed only by New York.
-Bank of America, JP Morgan Chase, Liberty Mutual, Goldman Sachs, State Farm, TD Ameritrade, Charles Schwab, and Fidelity Investments maintain significant operations in the area.
-The Metroplex also contains the largest Information Technology industry base in the state (often referred to as Silicon Prairie or the Telecom Corridor, especially when referring to US-75 through Richardson, Plano and Allen just north of Dallas itself).
-This area has a large number of corporate IT projects and the presence of numerous electronics, computing and telecommunication firms such as Microsoft, Texas Instruments, HP Enterprise Services, Dell Services, Samsung, Nokia, Cisco, Fujitsu, i2, Frontier, Alcatel, Ericsson, CA, Google, T-Mobile US and Verizon.
-AT&T, the second largest telecommunications company in the world, is headquartered at the Whitacre Tower in downtown Dallas.
-ExxonMobil and McKesson, respectively the 2nd and 7th largest Fortune 500 companies by revenue, are headquartered in Irving, Texas.
+Dallas/Fort Worth recently surpassed Chicago to become the second-largest financial services hub in the nation, eclipsed only by New York.
+Bank of America, JPMorgan Chase, Liberty Mutual, Goldman Sachs, State Farm, Charles Schwab Corporation, and Fidelity Investments maintain significant operations in the area.
+The Metroplex also contains the largest Information Technology industry base in the state (often referred to as Silicon Prairie or the Telecom Corridor, especially when referring to US 75 through Richardson, Plano and Allen just north of Dallas itself).
+This area has a large number of corporate IT projects and the presence of numerous electronics, computing and telecommunication firms such as Microsoft, Texas Instruments, HP Enterprise Services, Dell Services, Samsung, Nokia, Cisco, Fujitsu, i2, Frontier, Alcatel, Ericsson, CA, Google, T-Mobile US, and Verizon.
+AT&T, the second largest telecommunications company in the world, is headquartered at the Whitacre Tower in Downtown Dallas.
+McKesson the 7th largest Fortune 500 company by revenue is headquartered in Irving.
 Fluor, the largest engineering & construction company in the Fortune 500, is also headquartered in Irving.
 In October 2016, Jacobs Engineering, a Fortune 500 company and one of the world's largest engineering companies, relocated from Pasadena, California to Dallas.
-Toyota USA, in 2016, relocated its corporate headquarters to Plano, Texas.
+Toyota USA, in 2016, relocated its corporate headquarters to Plano.
 Southwest Airlines is headquartered in Dallas.
 The airline has more than 53,000 employees as of October 2016 and operates more than 3,900 departures a day during peak travel season.

 On the other side of the Metroplex, the Texas farming and ranching industry is based in Fort Worth, though the area's economy is diverse.
 American Airlines, the largest airline in the world, recently completed their new $350M corporate HQ complex in Fort Worth.
-American Airlines is the largest employer in the Metroplex.
-Several major defense manufacturers, including Lockheed Martin, Bell Helicopter Textron, and Raytheon, maintain significant operations in the Metroplex, primarily on the "Fort Worth side."
-They are concentrated along State Highway 170 near I-35W, commonly called the "Alliance Corridor" due to its proximity to the Fort Worth Alliance regional airport.
+American Airlines is also the largest employer in the Metroplex.
+Several major defense manufacturers, including Lockheed Martin, Bell Helicopter Textron, and Raytheon, maintain significant operations in the Metroplex, primarily on the "Fort Worth side".
+They are concentrated along SH 170 near I-35W, commonly called the "Alliance Corridor" due to its proximity to the Fort Worth Alliance regional airport.